 Is More Better?

-Then, you may wonder why Pulse Equine’s website doesn’t list gauss for any of its state-of-the-art PEMF machines.
+Then, you may wonder why Pulse Centers’ website doesn’t list gauss for any of its state-of-the-art PEMF machines.
 Put simply, we reserve these estimates as proprietary information.
 The experience of PEMF relies on sensation and cellular stimulation.
 And truth be told, more gauss is not always better.

 We posed this question to our Specialty High Voltage Engineer, who said, “A device outputting 40 gauss and a device outputting 40,000 gauss would feel exactly the same to the user.
 This measurement is meaningless in terms of stimulation.
-The pulse of the magnetic field is what your animal will feel.
+The pulse of the magnetic field is what you feel.
 An MRI machine can output 70,000 gauss, but you won’t feel anything and the field won’t stimulate the body because there is no change (or pulse) in the magnetic field.”

 How to Choose the Right PEMF Device